With a focus on developing artistry, musicianship, and excellence, Concert Orchestra explores challenging repertoire in a community-focused setting.

 Concert Orchestra rehearses on Mondays (September through early May) from 7:00 – 9:00pm at Richfield United Methodist Church, 5835 Lyndale Avenue South, Minneapolis.

-Concert Orchestra performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 15, 2015.
-Listen here to a sample of their live performance at that concert of Symphony No. 4 in E Minor, Opus 98, Allegro energico e passionate, by Johannes Brahms (arr.
-Vernon Leidig).
+Concert Orchestra performed at GTCYS’ Spring Festival at Orchestra Hall, Minneapolis, on Sunday, May 8, 2016.
+Listen to a sample of their performance of their live performance at that concert of Slavonic Dance, Opus 46, No. 2 by Antonin Dvorak here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

-Concert Orchestra’s 2015-16 repertoire includes original orchestral works and arrangements, such as:
+Concert Orchestra’s spring 2017 repertoire includes original orchestral works and arrangements, such as: